Contents

 Zero to Users is a massive database of founders’ discoveries, quotations, and other essential material from over 100 sectors and niches that can help you get to your first users faster.
 The objective was to uncover the 20% of actions that led to 80% of the outcomes and determine who was successful.

-Zero to Users got 2,000 subscribers in the first two months, and single blog article on Indie Hackers validated the concept.
+Zero to Users got 2,000 subscribers in the first two months, and a single blog article on Indie Hackers validated the concept.
 The blog went viral because of the phenomenal feedback we gained from the community.
 The service now has 7,000 subscribers.

 Launch Torch